charafzellou/golang-crypto-validator/README.md

 2. **Encryption Challenge**:
    - The server provides a random sentence and a public key.
-   - Your task is to encrypt the sentence using the provided public key and submit the ciphertext back to the server.
+   - Your task is to encrypt the sentence using the provided RSA public key and submit the RSA ciphertext back to the server.

 ### Scoring
 - Each successful challenge completion earns you 1 point.
 - Each failed attempt results in a 3-point deduction.
-- The first student to reach a score of 30 wins the challenge.
+- The first student to reach a score of 30 wins a bonus.

 ## Requirements
 1. Implement a client application in a programming language of your choice.
 2. Your client should be able to:
    - Subscribe to the server with a valid Ethereum address and name
-   - Retrieve current score information
    - Request and solve both hash and encryption challenges
    - Handle errors gracefully and continue functioning
+   - Retrieve current score information
 3. Implement proper error handling and logging in your client application.
 4. Ensure your client can handle concurrent challenges and maintain a consistent state.